kabeleh/iDM/README.md

 This repository contains the CLASS[^1], MontePython[^2], and Mathematica [^3] files for a swampland-inspired model of dark energy in the form of quintessence as a scalar field that is interacting with dynamical dark matter.
 The interactions and mathematical details of the model are all explained in my PhD thesis [^4].

-Please note the extensive [Wiki Page](https://github.com/kabeleh/iDM/wiki) that documents the code and explains the physical and mathematical considerations that motivate the code changes.
-The source code itself is commented and changes by us are indicated by the initials `KBL` as a comment.

 [^1]: https://github.com/lesgourg/class_public
 [^2]: https://github.com/brinckmann/montepython_public
 [^3]: https://www.wolfram.com/mathematica/
 [^4]: TBA

 ## CLASS
-The source code in this repository is a fork of the Cosmic Linear Anisotropy Solving System (CLASS) v3.3.3 by Julien Lesgourgues, Thomas Tram, Nils Schoeneberg et al., which can be pulled from https://github.com/lesgourg/class_public.
+The source code in this repository is a fork of the Cosmic Linear Anisotropy Solving System ([CLASS](https://github.com/lesgourg/class_public)) v3.3.3 by Julien Lesgourgues, Thomas Tram, Nils Schoeneberg et al.

 <details>
 <summary>Technical implementation of the cosmological model</summary>

 ### Notable changes
-To implement
+The source code itself is commented and changes by us are indicated by the initials `KBL` as a comment.
+Please note the extensive [Wiki Page](https://github.com/kabeleh/iDM/wiki) that documents the notable code changes and explains the physical and mathematical considerations behind those changes.

 </details>